Earth5R

 After that, an Earth5R intern Mantasha Khurshid started the demonstration on how to make a small bag using newspapers and homemade glue made with wheat flour and water.
 Interns from Project Footprint paired themselves with a few children and made the bag alongside with them – helping them with the steps from time to time.
 The children all joined in eagerly and showed their bags off to their mother after they were done.

 Interns from Project Mulan took this time to talk to some women and teenage girls.
-Rebeca, Qiao Mei and Danielle interviewed some women and through this interview, we found out that they really love living in the slum.
+Rebeca, Qiao Mei and Danielle interviewed some women of Dharavi and through this interview, we found out that they really love living in the slum.
 Many of them have lived here for about 15-25 years and they will still choose to live there even if given a choice.

 They explained that the slum community is very tightknit and everyone helps one another out in times of need.
 They are all like one big family who celebrates all kinds of festivals together by meeting and eating in one big group.